Ai-for-Impact-Group-4/ai-for-impact-final-day-intellectra/README.md

 └── README.md
 └── .gitignore

-WHY DOES THESE FILES EXIST ?
+#WHY DOES THESE FILES EXIST ?

-USAGE OF THE WEB APP:
+#USAGE OF THE WEB APP:
 1. Ensure both the backend server (on http://localhost:8000) and the frontend (your index.html file) are running.
 2. Click "Browse File" to upload an image of a potential e-waste item.
 3. Click "Analyze E-waste".
 4. The application will send the image to backend, process it with the YOLO model, and display the identified e-waste type, its hazards, and mock recycling store suggestions.

-📸 Screenshots
+#Screenshots